-Maynooth University has spun-out 21 companies in the last eleven years all based on research work carried out at the University.
-By the end of 2018 we expect to spin out another 2 companies.
-While our spinouts achieve different levels of success, three of our companies, listed below, have raised more than €20m in capital investment and currently employ 50 people.
+Maynooth University has spun-out 21 companies in the last eleven years, through December 2018, all based on research work carried out at the University.
+2018 was the first year we did not spinout any new companies, but we continue to support our spinout company portfolio.
+By the end of 2019 we expect to spin out another 2 companies.
+While our spinouts achieve different levels of success, and several have been dissolved, three of our companies, listed below, have raised more than €20m in capital investment and currently employ 50 people.

 2017 Spinout Companies